CompuTec/computec-docs/docs/wms/administrator-guide/installation/sap-business-one-settings/storage-unit.md

     Main Menu → Stock Management → Storage Unit
 :::

-All storage units created using WMS can be viewed in this form, along with their details.
+All storage units created using CompuTec WMS can be viewed in this form, along with their details.
 It is a central place for managing and tracking all storage units within the system.

     ![Storage Unit Form](./media/storage-unit.png)